xhinker/azdsdr/README.md

-# azdsdr
+# AZDSDR - Data Scientist's Data Reader

-Data Scientist's Python Data Reader
+This package includes data reader for DS to access data in a easy way.